Jackojc/cane/README.md

 send c_oh .!.! .!.! .!.! .!.! map oh @ qn
 ```

+### What Can Cane Do?
+- Control hardware and software synths through JACK MIDI
+- Play chords and melodies
+- Generate complex beats with relatively little effort
+- Embeddable in larger projects
+- Create polyrhythms and polymeters
+- Live-coding

 ### Introduction & Reference
 See the introduction [here](doc/intro.md)
 and see the reference [here](doc/ref.md).